zibonbadi/liquidms/README.md

 execution.

 Each number above 0 entered into a time field will be interpreted as a multiplier to be understood as "every x minutes"; other values will equate to 1.
 To ignore a specific temporal requirement, simply omit it's time field from the job.
-For example, to execute a query every 24 hours and 15 minutes, a job may look like the following:

 USAGE